rybalkinsd/atom/lecture01/presentation/PITCHME.md

 | float         | 4 bytes       | IEEE 754          |
 | double        | 8 bytes       | IEEE 754          |
 | **reference** | system bitness|                   |
-* Not defined by specification but actually 1 byte in hotspot
+* Not defined by specification but actually 1 byte in hotspot.

 #HSLIDE
 # Operators